dsm-museum/artefact/README.md

 quasar build -m pwa
 ```

-The app will be built to `dist/pwa`
+The app will be built to `dist/pwa` and can then be hosted with a webserver.

 ## Configuration